Health Care Administration (HCAD)

 HCAD 417.
 GIS for Health-Care Management.
 3 Units.

-Explores geographic information system (GIS) methods as a means of introducing students to key issues faced by managers responsible for health-care systems in government or private sector organizations.
-Focuses on the emerging concept of “geodesign”—that is, the use of geotechnologies to find optimal solutions to geospatially defined issues in health-care management.
-Introduces the fundamentals of mapping, spatial query, pattern analysis, and spatial statistics; and emphasizes methods for modeling key processes in health care—including suitability, movement, and interaction.
-In collaboration with a GIS analyst, students examine case studies that emphasize business and community health-care support sectors.
-Students also participate in projects highlighting effective sustainability practices to assure healthy initiatives that influence the overall health climate of their community.
+Use of geographic information system (GIS) methods to address key issues faced by managers responsible for health-care systems in government or private sector organizations.
+Focuses on geodesign; that is, the use of geotechnologies to find optimal solutions to geospatially defined issues.
+Introduces fundamentals of mapping, spatial query, pattern analysis, and spatial statistics.
+Emphasizes methods for modeling key processes in health care including suitability, movement, and interaction.

 HCAD 465.
 Health-Care Financial Mangement.
 3 Units.